Site Logo Mrugank Akarte

 Policy and Value Functions

-A policy function can be defined as mapping between the state and probability of selecting each possible action.
+A policy function can be defined as a mapping between the state and the probability of selecting each possible action.
 Mathematically value function is defined as follows:

 where, Eπ[.] denotes expected value of random variable given that agent follows the policy π and t is any time-step.
 This is also known as state-value function for policy π.